 Coffee was first domesticated in Ethiopia and didn’t make its way to Vietnam until the 19th century when French colonizers brought the drink with them.
 But coffee soon became a major crop in Vietnam, and the Vietnamese people fell in love with the rich flavors of their local coffee.
-Two factors have left their indelible mark on Vietnam’s coffee culture—the French influence and the growth of Coffee agriculture in the Vietnamese Highlands.
+Two factors have left an indelible mark on Vietnam’s coffee culture—the French influence and the growth of coffee agriculture in the Vietnamese Highlands.

 The French Touch on Vietnam’s Coffee

 France began colonizing Vietnam in the 1850s, with their influence lasting into the mid-1950s.
 This long colonial influence is still felt in their coffee culture today.
 One of the most noticeable effects of this influence is the use of a French-style drip filter to make coffee.
 This filter creates a rich, flavorful blend that stands distinct from American coffees.

 Another effect of colonization is the Vietnamese sweet tooth.
 Because of the difficulty of obtaining cow’s milk in 19th century Vietnam, sweetened condensed milk became the substitute of choice.
 Although you can find bitter, dark coffee blends, many of Vietnam’s traditional recipes use sweet, syrupy condensed milk to balance out the bitterness of their coffee.